Unveiling the Secrets of sec x cos x sin x: A Deep Dive into Trigonometric Identities

 -

 sec x (secant of x): The secant function is the reciprocal of the cosine function.
-Therefore,
+Because of this,

 cos x (cosine of x): Cosine is a fundamental trigonometric function representing the ratio of the adjacent side to the hypotenuse in a right-angled triangle.